silentbalanceyh/lyra/lyra-bus/meta-milieu/src/main/java/com/lyra/meta/sys/package-info.md

 ### __*Classes*__
 Package: `com.lyra.meta.sys`

-- __[PC]__ `com.lyra.meta.sys.ModelConfigurator`
+- __[PC]__ `com.lyra.meta.sys.OldModelConfigurator`
 -
 ### __*Basic Description:*__

 #### __*1.ModelConfigurator:*__
-The class __[PC]__ `com.lyra.meta.sys.ModelConfigurator` is a special meta-data class to read system meta-data from SYS\_MODEL table of database.
+The class __[PC]__ `com.lyra.meta.sys.OldModelConfigurator` is a special meta-data class to read system meta-data from SYS\_MODEL table of database.
 All the model definition meta-data is stored in schema files and SYS_MODEL table store the schema files' meta-data for each model such as schema file path, data file path, type mapping file path etc.

 Initialization SQL script path is as following ( This script is for SQL database only. ):